 Callen-Lorde Community Health Center provides sensitive, quality health care and related services targeted to New York’s lesbian, gay, bisexual, and transgender communities — in all their diversity — regardless of ability to pay.
 To further this mission, Callen-Lorde promotes health education and wellness, and advocates for LGBTQ health issues.

 FIERCE is a membership-based organization building the leadership and power of LGBTQ youth of color in NYC.

 - Family Equality: LGBTQ+ Books for Parents and Children

 - GLAAD: LGBTQ Resource List

 - It Gets Better Project: Database of over 1,100 organizations in 40+ countries offering support to LGBTQ+ youth and a list of organizations serving the Black queer community in the United States

 - Gustavus Adolphus College Diversity Center list of Latinx LGBTQ resources, including resources in Spanish

 - Two-Spirit Resource Directory: Prepared by Harlan Pruden (Nehiyawe/First Nations Cree), this directory lists a variety of resources, including Two-Spirit groups and Facebook groups and pages

 - AAPA: Resources supporting the AAPI LGBTQ community

-- Tarab: Resources of Queer Middle Eastern (SWANA) people in NYC and beyond
+- Tarab: Resources for queer Middle Eastern and/or North African people in NYC and beyond